JoseRoca/AfxNova/docs/String Management /String Procedures - II.md

 ```
 FUNCTION AfxStrCSet (BYREF wszMainStr AS CONST WSTRING, _
-   BYVAL nStringLength AS LONG, BYREF wszPadCharacter AS CONST WSTRING = " ") AS CWSTR
+   BYVAL nStringLength AS LONG, BYREF wszPadCharacter AS CONST WSTRING = " ") AS DWSTRING
 ```

 | Parameter  | Description |